sap-tutorials/sap-build-apps/tutorials/codejam-events-process-2-eda/codejam-events-process-2-eda.md

 Translating this to the SAP world, when a Business Partner is created/changed in SAP S/4HANA ( **source system** ), SAP S/4HANA can notify that there was a change in a business object and ***target system(s)*** interested in the Business Partner object can then react and trigger follow-up activities in their systems.

-### Source and target systems communication
+### How do source and target systems communicate?

 Now, if the source system lets other systems know of any changes happening in its business objects, it will not be sustainable to create a new programming routine within the source system every time we want to notify a new target system of any changes.

-Traditionally we would have some form of middleware (for example, SAP Cloud Integration) and configure our source system (for example, SAP S/4HANA) to send notifications of these events to the middleware and then use the middleware to distribute these messages.
+Traditionally we would have some form of middleware, e.g. SAP Cloud Integration) and configure our source system (for example, SAP S/4HANA) to send notifications of these events to the middleware and then use the middleware to distribute these messages.
 We would add target system(s) as needed.

 Now, we are moving the problem from the source system to a sort of middleware but ideally, there will be a way for the source system to notify others without the need to make any changes.
 Enter the **event broker**.